 How Object Constancy Develops

 If we are lucky, we will have been raised in families in which, in Winnicott’s words, good enough love and care was to hand.
 In such a situation, when a child shows signs of distress, it is noticed and responded to with appropriate care.
 In Winnicott’s model, the good-enough mother is a mother who adapts to her infant’s needs.
+So the child learns to accommodate difficult experiences and feelings.

 When this happens, the child develops a sense of security in their object world, and the caregivers around them, and all being well, goes on to internalise that sense of object constancy.